shjy2008/SearchEngine/README.md

 The assginment contains three parts: parser, indexer, and search engine.

-To build the code, run 'make' command first.
+To run the code, please run the 'make' command to build the code first.

 1. Parser